dippy2214/dippy2214/README.md

 Hi there, I'm Josh and I am a student at abertay university, studying Computer Games Applications Development.
 - Coding experience in C++ and C#
-- Developed games in both unity and unreal engine (as well as Abertays in-house skateboard engine for the PS5)
+- Developed games in both Unity and Unreal Engine (as well as Abertays in-house skateboard engine for the PS5)
 - Experience making tools in unity for developers and designers to use while creating games
 - Experience working with bluetooth programming through the windows API

 ## 📚 Projects
-Welcome to my [portfolio](https://github.com/dippy2214/Portfolio-Guide), where I showcase my projects
+Welcome to my [portfolio](https://github.com/dippy2214/Portfolio-Guide), where I showcase my projects.

 ## 🛠 Tools and skillsets
 - Languages: C++, C#